matthewmc/presence-video-control/README.md

 # presence-video-control
 Chrome extension that controls various video players with face detection

-Uses tracking.js (someone else implemented the difficult portions) contained in scripts/tracking.js-master.
-See trackingjs.com.
+Uses tracking.js (as you can see, someone else implemented the difficult portions) which is contained in scripts/tracking.js-master.
+See trackingjs.com for their documentation etc.

 This is their license:
 Software License Agreement (BSD License)